bobllor/macdeploy/README.md

   - `min_characters` (number): Minimum characters for the password.
   - `max_characters` (number): Maxmimum characters for the password.
   - `change_on_login` (boolean): Prevents the user from logging in without changing their password.
-This is required in order to apply the other passwords.
+This is required in order to apply the other password policies.

 `search_directories`: Array of paths that are used for `installed_file_name` to search for applications.